abd-elrahman-mohamed-anter/docker-1/README.md

 ---

 ### Step 2: View Nginx in the Browser
-Navigate to **http://localhost:9000** in your browser to see the default Nginx welcome page.
+Open your browser and navigate to **http://localhost:9000** to see the default Nginx welcome page.

 ![Nginx Browser](2.png)